Chester

 Emily O'Connor, fifth from the left, is the face behind the Girls Collective (Image supplied)

-The University of Chester alumni founded the group this summer, as she navigated post-graduate life and her own feelings of loneliness.
+The University of Chester alumna set up the group this summer while navigating post-graduate life and her own experience of loneliness.

-Having remained in the city after finishing her degree, she struggled to adjust as friends moved away for work.
+After choosing to stay in the city following her degree, she found it difficult to adjust as friends moved away for work.

 The Girls Collective is a not-for-profit social group helping women to make friends in Chester (Image supplied)